bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 **If you get user permission errors,** re-run the command with: `sudo` in front of it.

 ## Complete these tasks
-* Make every gray background turn black using one variable.
+* Make every gray background turn black using one variable. <!-- DONE -->
-* Convert all font-size values from px to rem, make sure that all of the rem values are based on a 10px base.
+* Convert all font-size values from px to rem, make sure that all of the rem values are based on a 10px base. <!-- Come Back To -->
-* Nest every LESS selector appropriately
+* Nest every LESS selector appropriately  <!-- DONE -->
 * Use the mixin ".center-content" to center the text in `nav`, `.logo`, `.boxes`, and the `footer`.
 * Use the mixin ".border-radius" to make the `.logo` an oval shape (hint: 50%)
 * Make the whole site responsive by adjusting the .container class' width to 100% and introduce a max-width.